franciskim/sairen/README.rst

 Second, there is only *one* envrionment per financial instrument, the actual market it trades on.
 Running more than one agent would just be `self-trading <https://ptg.fia.org/articles/what-self-trade-anyway>`__ in a zero-sum game (and losing after commissions).
 (It also makes it hard to attribute PNL -- who wins if Agent 1 opens a trade that Agent 2 closes?)
-I like to think of it this way: what if you had the market all to yourself and you pit *two* instances of your agent against each other?
+I like to think of it this way: what if the only players in the market were *two* instances of your agent?
 They can't both win (but your broker sure would).

 Third, timing matters.
 Observations arrive at regular intervals on the real, external-world wall clock.
 This implies 1) you cannot learn faster than real time and 2) you cannot act slower than real time.
 If your agent